Article

 • Percentage Increase: Approximately 280%

-The second halving occurred as Bitcoin was gaining mainstream recognition.
+The second halving occurred as Bitcoin gained mainstream traction.
 While the percentage increase was less dramatic than the first, it reinforced the pattern of post-halving appreciation, albeit with diminishing returns as the market matured.

 Third Bitcoin Halving (May 11, 2020)